macbuse/macbuse.github.io/GPE_ENS_2021/index.md

 works on the subject.
-This **groupe de lecture** is an attempt to present the material in an introductory manner, to the reader familiar with only basic algebraic concepts following de la  Harpe and a paper that improves on chapter VIII
+This **groupe de lecture** is an attempt to present the material in an introductory manner, to the reader familiar with only basic algebraic concepts following de la  Harpe's book  and a paper that improves on chapter VIII

 IV.
 Finitely-generated groups viewed as metric spaces
 - IV.A.
 Word lengths and Cayley graphs